Dijkstra-J/DET-IOT/NodeMCU&Telegram.md

 # Guide for managing lights on the NodeMCU using telegram
-This guide shows you how to control lights attached to a NodeMCU thorugh Telegram.
+This guide shows you how to control lights attached to a NodeMCU through Telegram.

 ## Required hardware
 -NodeMCU (or a different board with that supports wifi)
   - If u use a different board, it is possible you have to change some of the code and need to install different libaries)
-- Adafruit neopixel LED strip
+* Adafruit neopixel LED strip
   - Or a different type of LED, in which case you will once again need to change some code

 ## Required libraries